 Where companies are exploiting the failures of the market in which they operate, where consumer choice is inhibited by deliberately complex pricing structures, we must set the market right

-In 2016 I picked up a short consultancy contract with Cambium for CAS to report on business models that companies use in regulated markets that alleviate or exacerbate the so-called Poverty Premium.
+In 2016 I picked up a short consultancy contract with Cambium for Citizens Advice Scotland to report on business models that companies use in regulated markets that alleviate or exacerbate the so-called Poverty Premium.
 The relevance of business models designed around exploiting the poorest is still relevant.

 We began the summary with: